alttch/eva3/doc/install.rst

 primary node has got.
 It is possible to host the mirror for a single version only.

-For the secondary nodes with the Internet connection, using mirror is not required.
+For the secondary nodes with the Internet connection, using mirrors is not required.

 Installing